 The doctoral program in Iberian and Latin American languages and cultures includes three tracks which share the same five-year structure, described below.
 These tracks are: (1) Iberian and Latin American literatures and cultures, (2) literatures and cultures in Portuguese and Spanish, and (3) Iberian and Latin American linguistics.
 All students must demonstrate proficiency in a second language beyond Spanish or Portuguese.
 In the first and third tracks, the second language may be any language other than English that is relevant to the student's proposed field of study and is approved by the graduate adviser.
 Students in the second track must choose Spanish or Portuguese as the second language.

-Students seeking the PhD must complete a minimum of fifty-four semester hours of coursework.
-Coursework includes the following required courses: Iberian and Latin American Languages and Cultures 380 or 381, 385T, 394, 395, 396, 398T, 399R or 999R, and 399W or 999W.
+Students seeking the PhD must complete a minimum of 54 semester hours of coursework.
+Coursework includes the following required courses: Iberian and Latin American Languages and Cultures 380 or 381, 385T, 394, 395, 396, 398T and 399W or 999W.
 The remaining semester hours may be fulfilled through elective courses at the graduate level, as approved by the graduate adviser.
-At least fifteen of the twenty-seven semester hours of elective coursework must come from courses offered by the Department of Spanish and Portuguese.
+At least 15 of the 27 semester hours of elective coursework must come from courses offered by the Department of Spanish and Portuguese.
 Of these electives at least one must be a graduate seminar on a Peninsular topic, and at least one must be a graduate seminar on a Luso-Brazillian topic (total of two courses).

 For doctoral students, the fourth long semester is dedicated to the elaboration of the doctoral qualifying paper.
 In the first half of the semester, in consultation with the student's mentor and two additional readers appointed by the graduate adviser, each student must write and submit a paper demonstrating a mastery of a specialized topic, theoretical rigor, sophisticated research techniques, and a command of structure, academic style, and organization.
 If all three readers deem the paper acceptable, the student will defend the paper before the committee during the second half of the semester.